 Hanne Weedon comes to TLAN with 20 years of leadership and program development experience in not-for-profit and government-funded organizations.
 A longtime community, arts and social justice advocate, she resonates with the goals and values of the TLA Network.
-A first-generation American, Hanne's ties to family and friends overseas run deep, and her appreciation for, understanding of and dedication to building representative, inclusive and diverse communities is a core aspect in all her work.
-To say her name (it's Norwegian): Hah-nah.
+Hanne's appreciation for, understanding of and dedication to building representative, inclusive and diverse communities is a core aspect in all her work.

 TLA Network is governed by a council, the membership of which is arrived upon annually.
 In council, we come together as equals, all drawing on our gifts and working with our challenges cooperatively to forward the mission of the Network.
 The council convenes by phone regularly and in person at the annual meeting.